 Cooking from a wood hearth and selecting vegetables, herbs and edible flowers from its aeroponic (grown in air/mist but without soil) organic garden, Barking Mad Café has a corner spot in Watkins Mill Town Center.
 Look for made-from-scratch brunch, lunch and dinner sweets and savories, such as breakfast pizza, watermelon salad and farro salad.

 Sublime American bistro fare served in a restored Victorian building next to railroad tracks; the building once served as a general store and still houses a post office.
-Entrées range from swordfish to a burger and pizza, including several vegetable options.
-Voted “Best Restaurant in Garrett Park/Kensington” by Bethesda Magazine readers in 2019.
+Entrees range from swordfish to a burger and pizza, including several vegetable options.
+Voted “Best Restaurant in Garrett Park/Kensington” by Bethesda Magazine readers in 2021.

-Dark and elegant CAVA offers small plates of everything from fried Greek cheese, octopus and orzo in cinnamon tomato sauce to crispy pork belly and macaroni and cheese.
+The dark and elegant CAVA Mezze offers small plates of everything from fried Greek cheese, octopus and orzo in cinnamon tomato sauce to crispy pork belly and macaroni and cheese.
 There are martini specials, too.
-Voted “Best Middle Eastern Restaurant” by Bethesda Magazine readers in 2020
+Voted “Best Middle Eastern Restaurant” by Bethesda Magazine readers in 2020, and “Best Small Plates” by readers in 2021.

 Located above the entrance to the iPic Theaters at Pike & Rose, City Perch offers creative, seasonal American cuisine in a rustic, inviting space.
 The menu includes raw-bar selections, small plates, shareable salads and entrée options such as such as grilled shrimp and Long Island duck.